-- ii.
-The provision of suitable access off Nottingham Road as part of the design and layout of any planning application.
-This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network; - iii.
-Preparation of a Site Specific Flood Risk Assessment by the applicant forming part of any planning application; - iv.
-The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - v.
-Subject to prior qualitative assessment, the offsetting of the loss of grassland subject to SINC status through the provision of an appropriate level of on-site replacement habitat; - vi.
-Development will be required to seek to maintain and enhance the current provision of Rights of Way which traverse the site; and - vii.
-Post determination archaeological mitigation measures secured by condition on any planning consent.
+- The provision of suitable access off Nottingham Road.
+This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network; - Preparation of a Flood Risk Assessment; iii. - The positive management of surface water to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The offsetting of the loss of grassland subject to SINC status through the provision of an appropriate level of on-site replacement habitat; - Development will be required to seek to maintain and enhance the current provision of Right of Ways which traverse the site; and - vii.
+Post determination archaeological mitigation measures.